devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 9 :Aggregation - resultFilter - Used for Aggregation / Grouping the fields specified in search query.Multiple or single filter can be used in single query.
+## Scenario 9 :Aggregation - resultFilter - Used for Aggregation / Grouping the fields specified in search query.Multiple or single filter can be used in single query.

 **Test case 1 : Filter by First Name and Group By job function**